krausekai/japanese-english-multisearch/README.md

 <h1><img src="https://raw.githubusercontent.com/krausekai/japanese-english-multisearch/master/build/icon.png" width="35px"> Japanese-English MultiSearch</h1>

-Search multiple online Japanese-English dictionaries and corpora, including Weblio, Kotobank, LDOCEonline, ALC, and Linguee.
+Search multiple online Japanese-English dictionaries and corpora, including Weblio, Kotobank, LDOCEonline, ALC, and Linguee, side-by-side in a single window.

 ![Screenshot](/build/screenshot.png?raw=true "Version 0.2.0")

 <h1>Feature Requests</h1>

-If you would like a new feature, [please donate](https://krausekai.com/donate) what you think the feature is worth.
+If you would like a new feature, please [donate](https://krausekai.com/donate) what you think the feature is worth.

 Feature requests will be prioritized by feasibility, helpfulness, and donation status.